beasteers/starstar/README.md

  - sometimes need to pass `**kwargs` down to multiple functions, but hate that it requires enumerating all but one of the functions parameters?
  - wish that Python could look inside itself and figure it out for you?

 `starstar` attempts to bridge the gap between nice, clean, and concise code (DRY !
 EVER! <3) while maintaining informative introspectability of your functions.

+It also tries to do it as efficiently as it can, minimizing the amount of overhead added to the actual function calls and try to use wrapper functions sparingly.

 It can:
  - look at function signatures and uses the parameters described to sort out kwargs into separate dictionaries for each function. (`divide(kw, *funcs)`)